This document is relevant for: Inf2, Trn1, Trn1n

 PyTorch Neuron (torch-neuronx) uses torch-xla, and torch-xla operates in lazy mode.
 In other words, every operation in training script is recorded in a graph.
 The graph is executed only when the results are requested by the user when they use print or xm.mark_step.
 Requesting results tells torch-xla that the recorded graph needs to be executed.

-Before executing the graph, torch-xla would call Neuron Compiler (neuronx-cc) to compile the graph into Neuron specific graph.
+Before executing the graph on a Neuron device, torch-xla would call Neuron Compiler (neuronx-cc) to compile the graph into Neuron specific graph.
 Then the graph is executed on the NeuronCore/s.
 Compiling the graph involves running optimizations that can make use of the NeuronCore/s efficiently.
 Running these optimizations can be expensive and can result in long compile times.
 To save the users from compiling these graphs at every iteration, torch-xla maintains an in-memory cache called Just in Time (JIT) cache.
 When the user re-runs the same graph (eg. 2nd iteration of the training run), torch-xla would check in this JIT cache and re-use the cached compilation result, thereby avoiding the wait times.

 Look at the diagram below on the end to end flow: